Skip to main content

 • Vent Repair/Replacement: $300-$600

-We recommend annual dryer vent cleaning if you do more than 4-5 loads per week, or at least every 2 years, regardless of use.
+We suggest annual dryer vent cleaning if you do more than 4 to 5 loads a week, or at least every 2 years no matter how often you run it.

 Wildlife Removal

 Animal removal is something I do more in Edwards than anywhere else I work.
 The wildlife here is persistent.
-Raccoons, squirrels, chimney swifts (the way protects them, so removal has to wait until they naturally migrate), bats, and occasionally even owls.
+Raccoons, squirrels, chimney swifts (the law protects them, so removal has to wait until they naturally migrate), bats, and once in a while even owls.

 Service Average Cost What’s Involved